-Travelling through a war zone alone is always very difficult.
-The better one knows a country and the easier it becomes as a journalist may have enough contacts to work independently in at least some parts of a war zone.
-But even then, media professionals should always follow some steps in order to maximize their security.
+Traveling through a war zone alone is always very difficult.
+The better one knows a country, the easier it becomes, as a journalist may have enough contacts to work independently in at least some parts of a war zone.
+But even then, media professionals should always follow some steps in order to maximise their security.

 Careful planning to prevent security incidence encompasses several themes.